-Specific Acquisition Criteria - Art CollectionArtwork recommended for acquisition is required to meet one or more of the following priorities.
+Specific Acquisition Criteria - Art Collection

+Artwork recommended for acquisition is required to meet one or more of the following priorities.

 Criteria Reason for Proposed Acquisition Represent significant periods, occasions and urban initiatives in the evolution of the city, and city life.
-Being a direct commission by the City of Perticarried out in line with a project brief which define themes relevant to the city, the commission and acquisition of 10 photographic works by Jacqueline Ball will represent the city at this moment in time and become an important historical as well a artistic record of the evolution of Perth.
+Being a direct commission by the City of Perth carried out in line with a project brief which defines themes relevant to the city, the commission and acquisition of 10 photographic works by Jacqueline Ball will represent the city at this moment in time and become an important historical as well as artistic record of the evolution of Perth.
 Build upon the strengths of existing holdings of the Art Collection.
 As outlined above, these works of art connect on various levels with works in the Collection by artists such as Brad Rimmer, Max Pam, Juha Tolonen, Max Dupain, Christopher Young, Simon Westlake and Frederick Flood.
-Represent the artistic practice of emerging and established Western Australian artists or artists residing in Western Australia who have received acclaim for their work locally, The artist is a mid-career Western Australian contemporary artist having exhibited at leading galleries in Perth as well as interstate and internationally.
+Represent the artistic practice of emerging and established Western Australian artists or artists residing in Western Australia who have received acclaim for their work locally, nationally and internationally.
+The artist is a mid-career Western Australian contemporary artist having exhibited at leading galleries in Perth as well as interstate and internationally.
 Her work is included in the collections of several important cultural institutions.

-Criteria Reason for Proposed Acquisition nationally and internationally.
 Represent contemporary art practice and support the work of new artists and recent work by established artists.
-By commissioning a contemporary artist to carry outhis commission the City is supporting the creation of new work by a Western Australian artist.
+By commissioning a contemporary artist to carry out this commission the City is supporting the creation of new work by a Western Australian artist.
 Strengthen and add to an existing series of works.
 Not Applicable.
 Build on identifiable themes within the whole Collection.
-The artist recommended to be commissioned for the 2016 Architectural Photographic Commission has proposed to produce a series of works which wi build on identifiable themes within the collection contemporary photographic series, works that show the built environment of Perth over time and the landscape of Perth generally.
+The artist recommended to be commissioned for the 2016 Architectural Photographic Commission has proposed to produce a series of works which will build on identifiable themes within the collection of contemporary photographic series, works that show the built environment of Perth over time and the landscape of Perth generally.
 Be informed by or identifiably associated with the City of Perth.
-As the artist will be fulfilling a project brief of Perth Photographic Commission
+As the artist will be fulfilling a project brief addressing themes identified by the City of Perth the resulting works will be informed by and identifiably associated with the City of Perth.

 ACCOUNT NO: CW1836900

 BUDGET ITEM: Recreation and Culture - Other Culture - 2016 City

+of Perth Photographic Commission

 BUDGET PAGE NUMBER: 17

 BUDGETED AMOUNT: \$30,000

 AMOUNT SPENT TO DATE: \$ 0

 PROPOSED COST: \$30,000

 BALANCE: \$ 0